AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/add-additional-reviewers-or-approvers.md

 1. Select the version of the document you would like to add an approver or reviewer to in the version dropdown.
 The latest version will be selected by default.

 1. Scroll down to the **Approvals** section in the Document Summary pane, where all of the existing approvers and reviewers are listed.
 To add an approver, ensure that the **Approver** checkbox is checked then begin typing in the **Reviewers** text box.
-You can add Workfront users or teams by name, or external users by email.
+You can add Workfront users or teams by name.
 If you would like to add a reviewer instead, simply uncheck the **Approver** checkbox before typing.

->[!NOTE]
->
->If your Adobe Workfront administrator has enabled the capability to collaborate with people who don't use Workfront, as described in [Configure system security preferences](../../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), you can type their email addresses to include them.

 1. Repeat the previous step to add additional approvers or reviewers.